aloftdata/globam.science/pages/irac-2022-abstracts.md

 Investigating terrestrial-aerial relationships in an integrative framework has the potential to quantify how aerial movements produces fluctuations in bird numbers on the ground at a daily timescale, and we evaluate the extent to which changes in arrival and departure lead to differences in reporting rates by field observer of the citizen-science project eBird .
 Providing insight into the connection between departure, movement and landing also provides insight into the environmental drivers behind stopover and migration decisions, and will contribute to conservation decisions for prioritizing important stopover habitats that is informed by the duration in which birds use these habitats.

 {: id="pegu"}
-#### Using Spatio-Temporal Information in Weather Radar Data to Detect Communal Bird Roosts
+#### Using spatio-temporal information in weather radar data to detect communal bird roosts

 **[Gustavo Perez](https://orcid.org// 0000-0003-3880-8075)**, Wenlong Zhao, Zezhou Cheng, Subhransu Maji, Daniel Sheldon